The Correctness Contract¶

 nodatavalue when present, otherwise 0(preserving native dtype).

-pixel is both:
+True only where a pixel is both:

 1) inside the requested AOI/window, and\ 2) inside actual raster coverage (not padded/fill pixels).